Torwent/wasp-setup/linux/README.md

    - Copy `myprofile.properties` to the RuneLite profiles directory.

 ### RuneLite Uninstallation
 1. **Make the Script Executable:**
    If the script is not executable, set the appropriate permissions:

    `chmod +x runelite-uninstall.sh`
 2. **Run the Uninstallation Script:**
    Execute the script to remove RuneLite and all associated files:

    `./runelite-uninstall.sh`
    The script will:
    - Remove the `RuneLite.jar` file from `/usr/local/bin`.
    - Remove the `runelite` alias from `/etc/bash.bashrc`.
    - Delete the RuneLite icon from `/usr/local/share`.
    - Remove the RuneLite `.desktop` entry from `/usr/share/applications`.

+### Bolt Launcher Installation (includes RuneLite)
+1. **Make the Script Executable:**
+   If the script is not executable, set the appropriate permissions:

+   `chmod +x bolt-setup.sh`
+2. **Run the Installation Script:**
+   Execute the script to install Bolt Launcher:

+   `./bolt-setup.sh`
+   The script will:
+   - Install required dependencies
+   - Build Bolt Launcher from source
+   - Configure Java environment
+   - Set up RuneLite profiles automatically
+   - Create desktop entries and commands

+### Bolt Launcher Uninstallation
+1. **Make the Script Executable:**
+   If the script is not executable, set the appropriate permissions:

+   `chmod +x bolt-uninstall.sh`
+2. **Run the Uninstallation Script:**
+   Execute the script to remove Bolt Launcher:

+   `./bolt-uninstall.sh`
+   The script will:
+   - Remove Bolt executable and libraries
+   - Remove configuration files
+   - Clean up environment variables
+   - Remove desktop entries

 ## Note

-After running the installation or uninstallation scripts for either Simba or RuneLite, you may need to restart your session or log out and back in for all changes to take effect.
+After running the installation or uninstallation scripts, you may need to restart your session or log out and back in for all changes to take effect.
 This ensures that environment variables and desktop entries are properly reloaded.